 Vår Energi has interests in over 100 licenses, and holds reserves and resources of more than 1,900 million barrels of oil equivalent (Mboe) on the NCS.

 Our exploration strategy is focused on identifying additional in and near-field drilling prospects in our established assets and core areas of the Barents Sea, Norwegian Sea and North Sea.

 We have high ambitions to add more valuable acreage and material resources to our existing portfolio through organic growth.

 Active and forward-looking

-- For example, Vår Energi has acquired a new time-lapse (4D) seismic survey over the Balder and Ringhorne fields and developed a Multiple-Azimuth (MAZ) seismic data set in order to better image several identified exploration and infill drilling targets.
+We have acquired a new time-lapse (4D) seismic survey over the Balder and Ringhorne fields and developed a Multiple-Azimuth (MAZ) seismic data set in order to better image several identified exploration and infill drilling targets.

-- The company also operates an active exploration program in the Barents Sea, aimed at increasing the resource base for our operated Goliat field.
+We operate an active exploration program in the Barents Sea, aimed at increasing the resource base for our operated Goliat field.

 Since 2016 there have been ongoing evaluations to mature additional volumes in the Marulk Lange Formation target.
 A possible Lange Formation will be developed by one well drilled and produced from the existing Marulk field infrastructure in the Norwegian Sea.

 Volumes from the Lange Formation will extend production of the Marulk field from 2021 to 2024.

 Research and development